Search your site

-A glance at the bet365 racing betting for either of those upcoming Group 1 renewals would suggest that it would be churlish to underestimate the chances of Fanshawe's charge when he gets his next opportunity in elite company.
+A glance at the betting for either of those upcoming Group 1 renewals would suggest that it would be churlish to underestimate the chances of Fanshawe's charge when he gets his next opportunity in elite company.

 Three wins last season showed a great deal of promise for the son of Equiano but it was perhaps his season-ending fourth in the Qipco British Champions Sprint at Ascot that hinted at the true potential of The Tin Man.

 There, he had the likes of Muhaarar and Twilight Son ahead of him – both sprinters that can truly be considered right out of the top drawer.His four-year-old campaign got up and running in authoritative style in a Listed race at Windsor and it was from there that he went to Ascot's Diamond Jubilee Stakes with seemingly strong credentials to secure a maiden Group 1 win in June.

 On soft ground, his speed was blunted and a disappointing run ensued.
 While the ground was cited a factor, there had to be some lingering doubt as to the merits of that run until Tom Queally's mount got a chance to prove its inaccuracy.